Gainium Logo

 Performing a backtest in Gainium

-To backtest a trading strategy, click on “Trading bots” on the sidebar and then “+ New” to launch the new bot page.
+To backtest a trading strategy, click “Trading bots” on the sidebar and “+ New” to launch the new bot page.
 Here you can set the desired configuration for your bot, including deal start condition, Take Profit, Stop loss, DCA, etc. Then click the “Backtest” button at the bottom.
 The backtesting results will show in the panel underneath.

 backtesting1.png